NSO-developer/nfvo-converter-tosca-sol6/README.md

 ### Current Limitations
 * Scaling aspects are not converted at this time
-* Only the default instantiation level is supported
+* Only the default instantiation level is supported in ESC VNFDs